AqwamCreates/DataPredict/docs/API/Models/LocalOutlierProbability.md

 #### Returns:

 * scoreVector: A vector containing the scores for each data stored in train() function.
+The higher the value, the higher it is an outlier.

 ## Inherited From